fhdk/blackman-mirrors/docs/index.md

-#  Documentation of pacman-mirrors
+#  Documentation of blackman-mirrors

-Enhanced pacman-mirrors for Manjaro Linux
+Enhanced blackman-mirrors for Blackarch Linux

 ## Commands